slavapestov/swift-evolution/proposals/9999-self-formal-type-in-class.md

 ## Detailed design

 There's really not much more to say here.
-The code for dynamic 'Self' is mostly in place already, however enabling this change might expose some new bugs we have not yet encountered, because currently, methods with dynamic 'Self' return type are relatively rare.
+The code for dynamic `Self` is mostly in place already, however enabling this change might expose some new bugs we have not yet encountered, because currently, methods with dynamic `Self` return type are relatively rare.

 ## Impact on existing code